list_tasks

 List all your Kling AI generation tasks with filtering options.
 View task history, check statuses, and filter by date range or status.
 Supports pagination for browsing through large task lists.

-AI agents call list_tasks to retrieve information from MCP Kling without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call list_tasks to retrieve information from MCP Kling without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

-PolicyLayer is an MCP gateway — it sits between your AI agents and MCP Kling, and nothing reaches the server without passing your rules.
-This is the rule we recommend for list_tasks:
+PolicyLayer is an MCP gateway: it sits between your AI agents and MCP Kling, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For list_tasks, this is the rule to start with:

-} list_tasks is read-only, so it stays allowed — but everything else on the server is denied unless you say otherwise.
+list_tasks is read-only, so it stays allowed.
+Everything else on the server is denied unless you say otherwise.

 List all your Kling AI generation tasks with filtering options.
 View task history, check statuses, and filter by date range or status.
 Supports pagination for browsing through large task lists.
 It is categorised as a Read tool in the MCP Kling MCP Server, which means it retrieves data without modifying state.